Conformal prediction beyond exchangeability: Proofs

-\paragraph{Challenges for the new algorithms.} Even if the data points $(X_i,Y_i)$ are exchangeable, the above proofs fail in several ways.
+We will now see why the above proof does not obviously extend to our nonexchangeable conformal method, even if we were to assume that the data points $(X_i,Y_i)$ are exchangeable.
 First, suppose that $\alg$ is symmetric (i.e., we do not use tags $t_i$).
-For the original (unweighted) full conformal prediction method, in the proof of Theorem~\ref{thm:background_fullCP}, exchangeability of the data points is used to verify that $\PP{n+1\in\Scal(R)}=\PP{i\in\Scal(R)}$ for each $i\in[n]$, or equivalently,
+For the original full conformal prediction method, in the proof of Theorem~\ref{thm:background_fullCP}, exchangeability of the data points is used to verify that $\PP{n+1\in\Scal(R)}=\PP{i\in\Scal(R)}$ for each $i\in[n]$, or equivalently,